 Guess the address

-If you have any bakers on your committee, ask if they can make a gingerbread house - otherwise assemble one from a kit with plenty of sweets for decoration.
-Much like 'name the teddy', players must pick from a list of addresses (e.g. 3 Elf Avenue, 12 Snowball Lane) to determine where the house is located.
+If there are any keen bakers in your community, ask them to make a gingerbread house or assemble one from a kit using plenty of sweets for decoration.
+Players pick from a list of addresses (eg 3 Elf Avenue, 12 Snowball Lane) to determine where the house is located.
 The winner gets the house.

 How many presents are in the stocking?

-Fill a stocking with exciting wrapped prizes, the sort you would put in a hamper.
-Display it at your fair, asking visitors to guess how many presents are inside.
-To increase numbers, you may want to individually wrap some little things like lollies.
-The winning guess receives the stocking and all its contents!
-If there are multiple guesses of the same number, pull them out of a hat.
+Fill a stocking with exciting, wrapped Christmas prizes – the kind you would put in a hamper.
+Display it at your fair and ask visitors to guess how many presents are inside.
+The winning guess receives the stocking and all its contents.
+If there are multiple correct guesses, pull one out of a hat.

 Lucky (Lapland) squares

-Print out a map of Lapland and divide it into squares.
-Pick a winning square (which is the secret location where Santa has hidden the presents!) and charge a fee to guess which square it is, taking down a name and class or contact number.
+Print a map of Lapland and divide it into squares.
+Pick a winning square, which will be the secret location where Santa has hidden the presents.
+Charge £1 to guess which one it is and write down a name and contact number.
 At the end of the fair, reveal the winner and award a prize.

 Pin the nose on Rudolph